dcelisgarza/DDD.jl/README.md

 Note also the array of `nodeType`, this is an enumerated type which ensures node types are limited to only those supported by the model, lowers memory footprint and increases performance.

 We can then plot our loops to see our handy work.
 We use `plotlyjs()` because it provides a nice interactive experience, but of course, since this is Julia any plotting backend will work.
+Note that since they have the same slip system but one is a shear and the other a prismatic loop, they are orthogonal to each other.
 ```julia
 julia> using Plots
 julia> plotlyjs()